apollographql/apollo-ios/docs/source/api/ApolloCore/classes/Atomic.md

 public func mutate(block: (inout T) -> Void)
 ```

 > Mutates the underlying value within a lock.
-Mostly useful for mutating the contents of `Atomic` wrappers around collections.
 > - Parameter block: The block to execute to mutate the value.

 #### Parameters